carter3647/python-computer/readme.md

 # python computer
 IT WORKS!!!
-I actually got it to work on Windows natively.
+I actually got version 2 and above to work on Windows natively.
-I have posted 2 working installation of carterOS, the second version now being renamed InfinityOS!
+I have posted 2 working installations of carterOS, the second version now being renamed InfinityOS!